redpesk-samples/signal-composer-plugins-demo-n2k/docs/2-Installation.md

 ## Using package manager

-If you aren't planing to build it from source, add the redpesk® repository to your package manager.
+If you aren't planing to build it from source, add the redpesk repository to your package manager.
 Here is the url for Redpesk and Fedora:
 `download.redpesk.bzh`